rimadevwork/myinstagram-fullstack/README.md

 6. Routing by HTTP Method:  I will routes incoming requests to different microservices based on predicates (like path, headers, etc.) and uses service discovery for dynamic routing.

 7. Metrics and Logging: I plan to track the performance and health of my microservices via Spring Cloud Gateway's integration with Micrometer and centralized logging tools.

+8. Caching: Use Redis to cache frequent queries (e.g., user profile or posts) and reduce the load on your backend services.

+# Global Search Approach
+I will be using MongoDB Full-Text Search to keep it simple for now.
+The plan is to integrate ElasticSearch and synchronize MongoDB data with ElasticSearch.

+# Tracking Followers/Following Approac
+1. Use Redis as a caching layer to store and quickly access follow relationships, while MongoDB stores the persistent user data.
+Also, create a follows collection in MongoDB to represent each follow relationship.
+2. A graph database such as Neo4j might be a good option for highly complex social graph relationships and fast lookups for queries like mutual followers, recommendations, or friendship paths.

+# Database Considerations
+I have chosen MongoDB for its flexibilty and scalibilty to handling unstructured data like posts and user profiles.
+Things to consider:
+1. Avoid large, deeply nested documents.
+2. Add indexes on frequently queried fields (e.g., userId in posts, postId in comments).
+3. Ensure MongoDB replication is set up with multiple nodes - For high availability.

+# User Management considerations
+1. I will implement roles such as Admin, User, Moderator with appropriate access control policies.
+The API Gateway will extract the role and permission claims from the JWT token and ensure proper access control for each route.
+Spring Security’s method-level security annotations (@PreAuthorize) are helpful for this.